Waves: Tech-powered democracy

 Demos is leading the largest trial of digital democracy in Britain.

-Waves is a €1 million project trialling new technology in local democracy launched to bring people together to tackle contentious local issues and strengthen trust in local government.
-Thousands of local people will have the opportunity to shape local government policy on an issue affecting their area.
+Waves is a €1 million, two year project to build and test a new model for participatory local democracy powered by civic tech and AI.
+Our mission is to make it easier, cheaper and faster for governments to involve people both at scale and in depth to tackle contentious local issues and strengthen trust in local government.
+Thousands of people will have the opportunity to shape local government policy on an issue affecting their area.

 Trust in politics and politicians is in crisis.
 Only 24% of people trust politicians to make decisions in the best interests of the country.
 Polarisation is increasing.
 At the same time, people want to be involved in the public policy decisions that affect them.